RugerClaus/snowgame/README.md

 Pick Up Snow - RugerClaus
 Power Up Sound - RugerClaus

-You can use that song for whatever you'd like, but by downloading this you agree to give credit to my github url: https://github.com/rugerclaus
+You can use those songs for whatever you'd like, but by downloading this you agree to give credit to my github url: https://github.com/rugerclaus

 Run at your own risk